- Cohort studies have persuaded new mothers to breastfeed over bottle feeding while many studies show confounding results

 - Children who are formula fed can have excellent health outcomes, often not any worse than breast fed children

 These days it seems unquestionable that breastfeeding is superior to formula.
 The American Academy of Pediatrics (AAP) recommends exclusive breastfeeding for six months, when possible.
 Nursing has been reported to help babies grow up smarter (higher IQ’s) and confer on them a number of health benefits.
 Breastfeeding advocate group La Leche League states on their website that: “breastfed babies have a decreased likelihood for allergies and dental caries…appropriate jaw, teeth and speech development as well as overall facial development.
 This means that people who were artificially fed may experience more trips to doctors and dentists”.
+Pediatric dental office in Lakewood, co serves infants, children and teens.
+Check out https://www.hardypedoortho.com/blog/.
+They serve the surrounding areas of Erie, Wheat Ridge and other areas.
 Breastfeeding has been reported to decrease the prevalence of asthma, allergies, illness with diarrhea and many more conditions.
 For mothers who are done breastfeeding and want to regain their youthful bust, they can try out the greatest breast enlargement options out there.
 But before doing so, they must first read online reviews, like the naturaful review, for instance.

 However, when one looks closer at the evidence, it becomes significantly less clear that nursing offers any advantage over formula at all.